 Traditionally, it was thought that for people with high-risk health concerns, occupations or hobbies, or who were rejected by other insurance companies after a medical exam, it might be worth looking into a no exam term life insurance policy.
 These days, however, it’s actually more likely a candidate will qualify for a no medical exam policy if they’re in excellent health, and therefore pose a much lower risk for insurance companies to provide coverage without an exam.

-The best way to ensure you will get the best rates possible and lower the cost of your term life insurance is to make sure you’re in good health.
-If you smoke, now is a great time to quit smoking.
+The best way to find cheap life insurance without a medical exam is to start with your health.
+If you smoke, now is a great time to quit.
 If you’re overweight or have diabetes or high cholesterol, make diet and exercise part of your daily routine.
+Improving your health profile before you apply is the single most effective way to lower your no-exam term life insurance premium.

 Another tip to lower the cost of term life insurance with no medical exam is to opt for annual premiums instead of monthly.
 This will save you the cost of any additional administrative or convenience fees tacked on to a monthly payment plan for your insurance policy.